-When choosing a camping stove, for most campers a small portable gas camping stove is going to be the best choice.
+For most campers, a small portable aerosol gas camping stove is going to be the right camping stove to buy.
 They are lightweight, portable and easy to use, the gas lasts for a good amount of time.
 They are also easy to pack in any backpack or car.

 Tea, cleaning, dinner, boiling water is important to every camper.
 With no kettle, no microwave and no hob, how do you boil water?
 There are many options – go full caveman and build a fire, use a barbecue, or use one of the stoves we’ll be discussing.